polkadot-fellows/xcm-format/README.md

 ## **7** Universal Consensus Location Identifiers

-This describes the `MultiLocation` (and associates) as used in XCM version of this document, and its version is strictly implied by the XCM it is used within.
-If it is necessary to form a `MultiLocation` value that is used _outside_ of an XCM (where its version cannot be inferred) then the version-aware `VersionedMultiLocation` should be used instead, exactly analogous to how `Xcm` relates to `VersionedXcm`.
+This describes the `Location` (and associates) as used in XCM version of this document, and its version is strictly implied by the XCM it is used within.
+If it is necessary to form a `Location` value that is used _outside_ of an XCM (where its version cannot be inferred) then the version-aware `VersionedLocation` should be used instead, exactly analogous to how `Xcm` relates to `VersionedXcm`.

 ### **7.1** Description

 A relative path between state-bearing consensus systems.

-`MultiLocation` aims to be sufficiently abstract in meaning and general in nature that it is able to identify arbitrary logical "locations" within the universe of consensus.
+`Location` aims to be sufficiently abstract in meaning and general in nature that it is able to identify arbitrary logical "locations" within the universe of consensus.

 A location in a consensus system is defined as an *isolatable state machine* held within global consensus.
 The location in question need not have a sophisticated consensus algorithm of its own; a single account within Ethereum, for example, could be considered a location.